alexfortiana/alexfortiana/README.md

 ### What I do:

-- 🔭 I’m currently looking for a job as a junior developer where I can apply all my knowledge and continue learning.
+- 🔧 I’m currently working in Lorum as a junior developer with SAP technologies.
 - 🌱 I’m currently learning to use other technologies such as: Typescript and graphQL.
 - 😄 Hobbies: Sports, Domotic, Sommelier and music producer.